Vegetable Chow Mein Recipe

 Ingredients

-• 1 tbsp toasted black sesame seeds optional for garnish
+• 1 tsp toasted black sesame seed optional for garnish

 • 1 tbsp dark soy sauce